timothyjoh/chiedoabns/wp-content/themes/abns-salient-child/README.md

 ## Sass Instructions

 This project uses SASS.
-It's and AWESOME tool.
+It's an AWESOME tool.

 * Run `sass --watch .:. --style compressed` in theme's root directory. **Do not edit style.css directly**